quietfanatic/liv/README.md

 Builds with GCC on Linux Mint (Ubuntu 22.04 base).
 Will probably build on Windows and Mac if you tweak it a bit.

-Requires the following packages (or equivalent)
+Requires SDL and SAIL.
+On debian-like systems:

 - libsdl2-dev
 - libsail-dev
 - libsail-common-dev
 - libsail-manip-dev

+On Arch Linux:

+- sdl2-compat
+- sail-img from AUR

-Run this command to build.
-The program and all runtime files will be put into `out/rel`.
+After installing dependencies, run this command to build.

 ```
 perl make.pl release
 ```

+The program and all runtime files will be in `out/rel/`.

 ### USAGE